Morning Note: Market News and an Update from Heineken.

 Company News

-Heineken is the world’s second largest brewer, generating net revenue of €30bn from a portfolio of iconic brands, many of which have been quenching the thirst of consumers for decades.
-In addition to the core Heineken brand, the company owns several well-known beers and ciders, including Sol, Tiger, Amstel, and Strongbow, as well as 300 or so local brews.
-The company also owns around 3,000 pubs in the UK, runs a wholesaling operation in Europe, and has a strong global distribution capability.
+Heineken is the world’s second largest brewer, generating net revenue of €29bn from a portfolio of iconic brands, many of which have been quenching the thirst of consumers for decades.
+In addition to the core Heineken brand, the company owns several well-known beers and ciders, including Sol, Tiger, Amstel, Murphy’s, and Strongbow, as well as more than 300 or so local brews.
+The company also owns around 2,400 pubs in the UK, runs a wholesaling operation in Europe, and has a strong global distribution capability.
 Over time, the group has expanded and developed its global footprint through investment in new breweries, partnerships, and acquisitions.
-It has also exited several businesses to refine the portfolio, with disposals in Sri Lanka, Nigeria, South Africa, and Slovakia.
+It has also exited several businesses to refine the portfolio.

 We believe the shareholding structure, supported by family ownership, ensures the company is run for the long term and in the best interests of all shareholders.